chris-simpkins/Community.Citrix.LogonSim.MP/README.md

 #### Select and prepare a test client machine:

-The machine must be a Windows computer monitored by SCOM, with Citrix Receiver installed.
+The machine must be a Windows computer monitored by SCOM.

 Verify the user logon by manually browsing to your StoreFront URL, logon with the **test user credentials** and launch the test application.

-**REALLY IMPORTANT** Verify that the logon and application launch involves no pop-up dialogs, file downloads or other user interruptions.
-The test application must also be available on the front page after user logon, i.e. in the user favourites.
+**REALLY IMPORTANT** - Verify that the logon and application launch involves no pop-up dialogs, file downloads or other user interruptions and the URL is accessible from the test machine.
+Also ensure the browser zoom is set to 100% and protected mode is enabled for ALL zones.
+The tested application must also be available on the front page after user logon, i.e. in the user recents/favourites.

 #### Configure and test the script: